-FASET Bulletin ST03 (Revision 1)

-Installation and Use of Toe-Boards on Stair Towers

-There is a view within the construction industry that the installation of toe-boards are not necessary on Scaffold Towers because their only function is to provide access from one level to another.
+FASET Bulletin ST03 (Revision 2) Installation and Use of Toe-Boards on Stair Towers There is a view within the construction industry that the installation of toe-boards are not necessary on Stair Towers because their only function is to provide access from one level to another.
 A common belief is that toe-boards are only necessary when requested by the client or PC, or indeed only necessary when offered by the hire companies.
 This is a subject that has received much discussion within FASET, largely based around the requirements of the Work at Height Regulations.

-The Work at Height Regulations discuss the use of toe-boards on working platforms:-

-SCHEDULE 2

-"REQUIREMENTS FOR GUARD-RAILS, TOE-BOARDS, BARRIERS AND SIMILAR COLLECTIVE MEANS OF PROTECTION

-- 3. In relation to work at height involved in construction work - b) toe-boards shall be suitable and sufficient to prevent the fall of any person, or any material or object, from any place of work...."
+The Work at Height Regulations discuss the use of toe-boards on working platforms:- SCHEDULE 2 "REQUIREMENTS FOR GUARD-RAILS, TOE-BOARDS, BARRIERS AND SIMILAR COLLECTIVE MEANS OF PROTECTION 3.
+In relation to work at height involved in construction workb) toe-boards shall be suitable and sufficient to prevent the fall of any person, or any material or object, from any place of work...."
+INTERPRETATION A working platform is defined in the Work at Height Regulations as: "Interpretation - 2 (a) means any platform used as a place of work or as a means of access to or egress from a place of work; (b) includes any scaffold, suspended scaffold, cradle, mobile platform, trestle, gangway, gantry and stairway which is so used"...
+CONCLUSION FASET, supported by the HSE, can therefore summarise this as follows: Stair Towers can be used for access as well as a place of work.

-INTERPRETATION

-A working platform is defined in the Work at Height Regulations as:

-"Interpretation - 2 (a) means any platform used as a place of work or as a means of access to or egress from a place of work;

-(b) includes any scaffold, suspended scaffold, cradle, mobile platform, trestle, gangway, gantry and stairway which is so used"...

-CONCLUSION

-FASET, supported by the HSE, can therefore summarise this as follows:

-Scaffold towers can be used for access as well as a place of work.
 The Work at Height Regulations Interpretation (2 (a)) working platform states: "means any platform used as a place of work or as a means of access to or egress from a place of work".
 Therefore, where there is a risk of materials/equipment falling, either during work or whilst in transit, then a means of reducing that risk (toe-boards) must be in place.
+For more information about FASET, contact:

+FASET PO BOX 138, WHITCHURCH SHROPSHIRE, SY13 9AD

+- T +44 (0)1948 780652

+- enquiries@faset.org.uk

+- W www.faset.org.uk